OlGe404/ansible-collections/README.md

 #### Testing with vagrant
 Sometimes you need a full fledged virtual machine (VM) to test roles properly (e.g. because they rely on software that containers are finicky with or are not ideal for).
 In those cases, vagrant and virtualbox are used to spin up VMs on-demand to use as test platforms for molecule.

 VMs that are managed with vagrant are called "boxes" and we don't build custom boxes for this repository (yet).
-We use pre-build [bento boxes](https://github.com/chef/bento) that are ready to go as test platforms for molecule with vagrant.
+We use pre-build [bento boxes](https://github.com/chef/bento) that are ready to be used as test platforms with molecule and vagrant.

-Checkout the [molecule + vagrant setup for the docker_ce role](https://github.com/OlGe404/olge404.unix/tree/main/roles/docker_ce/molecule/default/molecule.yml) as example.
+Checkout the [molecule + vagrant setup](https://github.com/OlGe404/olge404.unix/tree/main/roles/docker_ce/molecule/default/molecule.yml) for the `docker_ce` role as example.

 > NOTE: Docker should be used to launch test platforms wherever possible,
-> because container images are smaller and easier to work with than VMs.
+> because container images are smaller, faster and easier to work with than VMs.

 # Changelog
 All notable changes to this collection have to be listed in the [changelog.md file](https://github.com/OlGe404/olge404.unix/tree/main/changelog.md) and have to follow [semantic versioning](https://semver.org/).